lucbories/devapt/devapt-doc/format-model-query.md

 =============================

 Project: Devapt (www.devapt.org)

 Source: https://github.com/lucbories/DevApt

 Module: documentation - client/server model query interface

 CONTEXT
 -------

-_ This documentation apply to the browser to server communication. _ _ Query datas are transmitted into a GET or PORT HTTP request. _
+*This documentation apply to the browser to server communication.*

+*Query datas are transmitted into a GET or POST HTTP request.*

 To determine which version is used for a query, this attribute is used:
 * query_api